la2050/archive/_projects/2016/mitú-accelerate-la-diversifying-digital-content-creation-for-regional-social-impact.md

   Latino millennial audience.
 As leaders in this field, mitú is focused on giving back by teaching Latino filmmakers to authentically tell their own stories in a way that speaks directly and effective
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
 category: create
 body_class: banana